avnes/ansiblecopenhagenmeetup02/ansible.md

-# Azure Resource Manager modules for Ansible
+# Using Azure Resource Manager modules for Ansible